The Great Game 🎲 Planet Kollarum

 Among the trillion galaxies of the Violet Hoop, one on the very edge floated to the centre, then to the surface: the Milky Way.
 This galaxy expanded and its periphery dissolved.
 A solar system with eight planets floated to the surface.
 The sun disappeared and a green and blue planet consumed the surface of the orb.
 Talfar knew that it was, once again, Earth.

-So much seemed to be happening around Earth, that strange little planet, whose inhabitants were so ignorant of the cosmos and yet so much like it.
-As an educated Kraslikan, Talfar knew in detail how the species and languages of Earth reflected those of the entire Kraslika, and he knew the degrees to which the dominant humanoid forms of Earth mirrored those of the cosmos.
-But this wasn’t all: Earth was also the closest habitable planet to the legendary Soul Star, which was rumoured to drift somewhere in the Local Void of the Virgo Supercluster.
+Earth was also the closest inhabited planet to the legendary Soul Star, which was rumoured to drift somewhere in the Local Void of the Virgo Super Cluster.
 How to explain Earth’s proximity to the elusive Star?
 And how to explain that even the most backward human poets and mystics seemed to know about the Star’s existence?
 Yet every time you looked into their proofs you found nothing but fantasy.

-Talfar knew that the orb couldn’t show him the location of the Soul Star, but he worried the Star may be put in danger by the advance of the Baulian Empire.
+Talfar knew the orb couldn’t show him the location of the Soul Star, and he worried the Star may be put in danger by the advance of the Baulian Empire.
 He wondered if it was wise to let the Baulians take over the Virgo Supercluster.
 The Baulians were an advanced species from the Orange Hoop, yet not advanced enough to see there was life beyond the three universes in the Great Triangle.
 The Baulians understood how to infract one space into a smaller space, but they didn’t understand how deep infraction could go.
 They operated on a superficial level, while the advanced species — the Vicinese, Fallarians, Tarnese, Green Buzzards, Blue Dreamers, and Aatari — operated at the deeper levels.

 So it was perhaps better to let the Baulians maintain the status quo.
 Having no awareness of the greater cosmos, at least the Baulians could be considered neutral in regard to the two powers that really mattered: the Fallarians and the Vicinese.
 These were like two cosmic dragons, taking centre stage in every dispute that mattered.
 Other conflicts occurred between the two poles of their power, yet these were like fractal decorations.
 The centre of attention was always the two dragons.